Travel to Malta in November

 Blue Grotto

-On the bus again, this time headed for the Blue Grotto further down the southeast coast of Malta.
-The schedule seems a bit more fluid along the coast as we waited about 15 minutes for the bus to appear around the bend.
+We were on the bus again, this time heading for the Blue Grotto further down the southeast coast of Malta.
+The schedule seemed a bit more fluid along the coast, as we waited about 15 minutes for the bus to appear around the bend.

 Blue Grotto

-The Blue Grotto, not to be confused with the Blue Lagoon in the north, are both popular tourist spots in Malta.
+The Blue Grotto, not to be confused with the Blue Lagoon in the north, is a popular tourist spot in Malta.

 Several restaurants, coffee shops, and small inns line the roadway opposite the coastline at the Blue Grotto.
-We decided a quick coffee was needed to pep us up before more exploring could be done.
+We decided a quick coffee was needed to pep us up before we could do more exploring.

-Clouds were rolling in and it was still quite windy but with pleasant temperatures.
-Often drawn to the water and natural beauty in our travels, the Blue Grotto ticked all of the boxes for us.
+Clouds were rolling in.
+It was still quite windy but with pleasant temperatures.
+We are often drawn to the water and natural beauty in our travels, and the Blue Grotto ticked all the boxes for us.

-We wandered along seawall and rocks and took it all in.
-In order to see the large sea cave, you have to hike up the road for about 15 minutes.
-The Blue Grotto gets a thumbs up from us and should also be on your list of things to see in Malta.
+We wandered along the seawall and rocks and took it all in.
+The large sea cave is visible after hiking up the road for about 15 minutes.
+We give the Blue Grotto a thumbs-up and recommend it as a place to visit in Malta.

 Di snapping a few iPhone photos at the Blue Grotto in Malta